sudo-rickroll/END-2.0/S3/README.md

 ### On Google Colaboratory

 Upload this entire subdirectory to your Google Drive manually or clone this entire subdirectory in the <b>END2</b> repository onto your Google Drive through a google colab file by first mounting your google drive and changing the directory to the one where you need this subdirectory to be cloned.
-Then, type the following commands one by one (press enter key after each command)</br>
+Then, type the following commands one by one (press enter key after each command) :</br>
 `!git clone --depth 1 --filter=blob:none --sparse "https://github.com/sudo-rickroll/END2/"`</br>
 `!cd "END2"`</br>
 `!git sparse-checkout set S3`</br>